elopements/microweddings →

 Manhatta

 Perched high above the Financial District, Manhatta offers sweeping views of the city skyline and a modern, minimal interior that contrasts beautifully with formal wedding attire.
 It’s a great choice if you want those dramatic skyline photos without needing to be outside.
 There’s also a private room if you’re hosting a small group.
+I photographed a rehearsal dinner here recently and the views are to die for.

 A wedding at Manhatta